Ram Sahaya Yadav

-Ram Sahaya Prasad Yadav (born 24 July 1971) is a Nepalese politician who has been the 3rd Vice President of Nepal since 2023.
+Ram Sahaya Prasad Yadav (born 24 July 1971) is a Nepali politician who has served as the 3rd Vice President of Nepal since 2023.
 Prior to his tenure as vice president he was a member of the Federal Parliament of Nepal from 2018 to 2023, and Minister for Forest and Environment from 2022 to 2023.

 Early life and education

 Ram Sahaya Prasad Yadav was born on 24 July 1971, in Baswariya Tole, Nepal, to Sihwa Devi Yadav and Prasad Ray Yadav.
 Yadav is a member of the Madheshi people and his family were farmers.
 He was educated at the Shree Nepal National Primary School in the Basbariya Rural Municipality and the Shree Janata Lower Secondary School in Kachorwa.
 He passed the science and mathematics I.S.C. at Bihar Intermediate Education Council in 1990.
 He graduated with a bachelor of science degree from SLK College in 1993, and a Bachelor of Education degree from Thakur Ram Multiple Campus in 1998.